 Psalm 117 may be short, but its message makes you think – great love, enduring faithfulness!
 What a wonderful character reference he gives the Lord in this testimony.

-The thief who at first mocked then in the span of a few short hours turned from his sin – He heard this truth first-hand from Jesus!
+One of the two thieves who were crucified with our Lord, the one who at first mocked then in the span of a few short hours turned from his sin – He heard this truth first-hand from Jesus,

 “Truly, I say to you, today you will be with me in paradise.”